DOGS WE ARE HELPING

-Rahr to the Rescue is partnered with local dog shelters and sanctuaries, and together we are trying to find forever homes for dogs waiting adoption.
-View our lovable pups available for adoption below, and click to inquire.
+Rahr to the Rescue partners with local dog shelters and sanctuaries, together we try to find forever homes and provide medical assistance for dogs waiting adoption.
+View the lovable pups available for adoption or receiving medical help.

 Evander is a long term resident at HSDC!
 He has been at the shelter for FOUR crazy years.
 He is so loved by staff and volunteers that he now has his own guest cottage at the shelter.
 It was built especially for him!